Virtual Root Directory in Reflection for Secure IT

 With this configuration, sftp commands that use absolute paths need to include the accessible directory name (even when only one accessible directory is configured); for example:

 A chrooted environment is equivalent to what you can configure on UNIX systems using the chroot command.
 In a chrooted environment, users have access to only the chroot directory and its subdirectories.
 The user login directory is always set equal to the virtual root directory.
 Users cannot navigate to any other directories.

 To configure a chrooted environment, you use a forward slash (/) to specify the virtual directory; for example:

-With this configuration, the user logs in directly to the c:\gray directory.
-Subdirectories of c:\gray are available, but the user cannot navigate to any higher directory, as shown in the following example from an sftp command window session:
+With these settings, the user sees the contents of c:\gray when he or she first logs in.
+The user cannot navigate from there to any higher directory, as shown in the following example from an sftp command window session:

 Providing Access to All Local Drives